Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Veneers cannot be whitened, but if you want your white veneers to be more of a match to your natural teeth, you will need to whiten your natural teeth before the veneer procedure and periodically afterward.

-If you are not a good candidate for veneers, there are other alternatives like braces treatment, tooth recontouring or Invisalign which may offer to you the dentist.
+If the patient can not be qualified for veneers due to different reasons, there are many other alternatives like braces treatment, teeth recontouring or Invisalign which the dentist may offer to improve the visual look of teeth

 For maligned teeth or malocclusion, orthodontics, like braces may be a better alternative.
 In recent years, the look and feel of braces have changed considerably.
 There are now alternatives to the old-style metal train track braces e.g. ceramic braces with white, clear or even tooth-colored wires or even near-invisible teeth aligners like Invisalign.
 Your dentist will be able to tell you what type of braces would be best for your situation.
 On the downside orthodontics may take longer to change the visible appearance of your teeth, however, at the end of the treatment, the change is usually permanent.
 With veneers, misaligned teeth are just covered.